Novated lease: Confusing use of the term "novated lease"

-While a novated lease does not have to be part of a salary packaging arrangement, it is unlikely to be used outside such an arrangement as there is otherwise no reason for the third party to undertake the obligations.
+While a novated lease does not have to be part of a salary packaging arrangement, it is unlikely to be used outside such an arrangement as there is otherwise no reason for the third party to undertake the obligation.

-Motor vehicle salary packaging arrangements are often described as "novated leases" even though the arrangement involves far more than just the lease.
+This near universal use of novated lease for motor vehicle salary packaging arrangements results in the arrangements being confusingly described as "novated leases" even though the arrangement involves far more than just the lease.
 This usage of "novated lease" is almost universal on documentation, advertising and the websites of salary packaging companies and leads to confusion about whether it is the whole arrangement or just the lease itself which is meant by the term.
-It is speculated that salary packaging companies make the process deliberately confusing so consumers cannot compare with other financing methods.
-By implying that they are the lessee rather than the actual other party (finance company), they could conceal any commissions being paid for referring leases to finance companies.
-Employees may not realise they can shop around for the best deal on the lease with different finance companies.
+It is speculated that salary packaging companies make the process deliberately confusing so consumers cannot easily compare with other financing methods.
+By implying that they are the lessee rather than the actual other party (finance company), they could conceal any commissions being paid by finance companies.
+Employees may not realise they can shop around for the best deal on the lease with different finance companies while still using their employer's required salary packaging manager.
 Budgets are quoted without including GST, "tax savings" are shown using unrealistic comparisons and it is claimed that the vehicle is owned by the employee when it is in fact owned by the lessor.
-Consumers may be misled by statements like "Peace of mind that all your vehicle costs are packaged into one simple payment." into thinking that the package includes all running costs regardless of actual cost or usage, when it is simply an estimate or budget for running costs.
+Consumers may be misled by statements like "Peace of mind that all your vehicle costs are packaged into one simple payment." into thinking that the "package" includes all running costs regardless of actual cost or usage, when it is actually only an estimate or budget for running costs.